Constraint tableaux for two-dimensional fuzzy logics: The logics for a two-dimensional treatment of uncertainty

 where $p\in\mathsf{Prop}$.
 We define ${\sim}\phi\coloneqq\phi\rightarrow\mathbf{0}$, ${\sim}_w\phi\coloneqq\phi\weakrightarrow\mathbf{0}$, $\phi_1\odot\phi_2\coloneqq{\sim}(\phi_1\rightarrow{\sim}\phi_2)$, and $\phi_1\leftrightarrow\phi_2\coloneqq(\phi_1\rightarrow\phi_2)\odot(\phi_2\rightarrow\phi_1)$.

 Let $v:\mathsf{Prop}\rightarrow [0,1]\times [0,1]$, and denote $v_1$ and $v_2$ its left and right coordinates, respectively.
 We extend $v$ as follows.

 Notice that

-\end{definition} \begin{remark} In section \ref{ssec:sem:properties:L2}, we use the fact that $\neg$ corresponds to a symmetry w.r.t.\ the horizontal axis, ${\sim}$ to a symmetry w.r.t.\ the point $(0.5,0.5)$, ${\sim}\neg$ and $\neg{\sim}$ are correspond to a symmetry w.r.t.\ the horizontal axis (see Figure \ref{fig:square:with:filter}, right). \end{remark} \begin{definition}[Language and semantics of $\mathsf{G}^2$] We fix a countable set $\mathsf{Prop}$ of propositional letters and consider the following language:
+\end{definition} \begin{remark} In section \ref{ssec:sem:properties:L2}, we use the fact that $\neg$ corresponds to a symmetry w.r.t.\ the horizontal axis, ${\sim}$ to a symmetry w.r.t.\ the point $(0.5,0.5)$, ${\sim}\neg$ and $\neg{\sim}$ are correspond to a symmetry w.r.t.\ the horizontal axis (see Figure \ref{fig:square:with:filter}, right).
+From the meaning perspective, $\neg$ corresponds for swapping the positive and negative supports of the statement. \end{remark} \begin{definition}[Language and semantics of $\mathsf{G}^2$] We fix a countable set $\mathsf{Prop}$ of propositional letters and consider the following language:

 where $p\in\mathsf{Prop}$.
 We define ${\sim}\phi\coloneqq\phi\rightarrow\mathbf{0}$, and ${\sim}_w\phi\coloneqq\phi\weakrightarrow\mathbf{0}$.

 Let $v:\mathsf{Prop}\rightarrow [0,1]\times [0,1]$, and denote $v_1$ and $v_2$ its left and right coordinates, respectively.
 We extend $v$ as follows.